The 2015 backdrop to the market outlook for 2016 –

 Your investment timeframe will affect your concern over the market outlook…

 Interesting headlines lead many of us to read – often with concern – the predictions made by various investment market commentators.
-However, any one year in a long-term investment timeframe should not have too significant an impact on the strategic outcomes expected for that investment.
+Any one year in a long-term investment timeframe should not significantly impact the strategic outcomes for that investment.
 In this situation, market outlook predictions in the daily media should only of passing interest.

 Diversification through managed funds

-A very economical way to achieve diversification in your investment portfolio is to invest through fund managers.
+An effective way to achieve diversification in your investment portfolio is to invest through fund managers.
 Managed funds operating in Australia are pooled funds entrusted to fund managers under a managed investment scheme.
-These funds allow access to resources not readily available to individuals who are not possessed of considerable wealth: resources such as –
+These funds allow access to resources not readily available to individuals who are not amongst the high net wealth class.
+Resources such as –

 • Portfolio construction strategists;